zbtolon/customer-portal/getting-started.md

 ## Step 3: Enable access to the {{site.data.keyword.Bluemix_notm}} infrastructure private network
 {: #enable-private-network}

 The {{site.data.keyword.Bluemix_notm}} infrastructure private network is offered to users and devices free of charge.
 All bandwidth that's used on the private network is unmetered and complimentary.
-The private network offers many benefits including replicating device environments to other data centers for failover, front-end system accessiblity to database servers, and secure access and management to your systems.
+The private network offers many benefits including replicating device environments to other data centers for failover, front-end system accessibility to database servers, and secure access and management to your systems.

 To enable user access to the private network, edit the VPN access in the customer portal:
   1. Select **Account** > **VPN Access** from the menu bar.